-Stock market today: Asian shares track Wall Street rally despite mixed signals on regional economies
+Stock market today: World shares track Wall Street rally as Britain reports inflation fell in June

 But inflation has been slowing over the last year, and hopes are high on Wall Street that it will continue cooling enough to get the Fed to stop raising rates and perhaps begin cutting them next year.

-In other trading Wednesday, U.S. benchmark crude fell 31 cents to $75.35 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude rebounded from early losses, gaining 22 cents to $75.88 a barrel in electronic trading on the New York Mercantile Exchange.
 It climbed $1.58 to $75.66 a barrel on Tuesday.

-Brent crude, the pricing basis for international trading, lost 23 cents to $79.40 a barrel.
+Brent crude, the pricing basis for international trading, picked up 39 cents to $80.02 a barrel.